C-Rodg/Pomobaro/docs/index.md

 - Slick & Simple UI
 - Desktop notifications when it's time to start or stop working
-- Set custom work intervals, short break intervals, and long break intervals
+- Set custom times for short breaks, long breaks, and work intervals
+- Customize the amount of pomodoros needed before reaching your long break

 ## [](#header-intervals)Order of Intervals